|

 The exact soundfiles you use does not matter, but use a minimum

+of FIVE different sound files.
 1. You should submit your Project on a CDR type disk.
 DO NOT use

 a CD-RW.
 With these computers, a CD-RW is not always reliable and

+may be unreadable.
 2. You need a library of sound files.
 These are either sound files

 you have created yourself (such as exporting soundfiles from JSYD),